 There’s a common misconception with blogging that you need to produce content continually.
 You don’t.
 Google doesn’t give you credit for your target keyword because of the amount of content you produce.
 Rather, Google rewards you with rankings for individual pieces of content because of the amount of work you put into promoting that content.

 While Google rewards sites that have created content that is either accidental hits, a piece of content randomly goes viral, or as a result of a sustained promotion, your audience might want you to produce lots of content.
 For example, in the “celebrity gossip” niche, I can imagine that people interested in that niche go to sites that have the most up to date information on current events.

 Ultimately, the approach you take to creating content will be dependent upon your aims.
 Personally, I started with five pieces of cornerstone content.

 If you take this approach, your first articles will need to be:

 - Really good.
 Make them about 2,000 words long.
 They also need to be highly problem orientated.
 ‘How to’ style posts are particularly effective.

 - Each article should be based around the pain points that your ideal customer will be facing.
 By and large, you can take an educated guess as to what that content should be.

 That’s it.
-To come up with the idea for your content you will need to do some keyword research.
+To come up with the idea for your content you will need to do some keyword research and then create a good article structure.
 The best free keyword research tool is Google’s Keyword Planner.

 You want to find five different topics that have a high search volume.
 Each of the articles will cover a common business problem in your niche and how that problem can be solved.
 Or, more accurately how an expert like you can solve it, with a view of moving the readers along to your service page.
 This is how you make money blogging.